Markel-Kaluhin/tree-like-catalogs/README.md

 {
     "id": 6,
     "parentId": 4,
-    "name": "Engine1",
+    "name": "ICE",
     "children": [],
     "properties": [
         {
           "id": 1,
-          "name": "Thrust",
+          "name": "Torque",
-          "value": 9.493,
+          "value": 180.500,
           "createdAt": "2023-07-21T04:24:50.967985+00:00"
         }
     ],
     "createdAt": "2023-07-21T04:24:50.967985+00:00"
 }
 ```
 3. Slightly changed the structure of the API to avoid conflicts with important tools that I use in my work, such as Swagger.
 You can find the description of the API at this address `http://0.0.0.0:8080/docs`.
-Added `/api/rocket/construction` to all endpoints of the task at the beginning
+Added `/api/non-flat-attrs/construction` to all endpoints of the task at the beginning
    1. Where is `api` to avoid conflict with Swagger
-   1. `rocket` to define the business object we are working with within this API
+   1. `non-flat-attrs` to define the business object we are working with within this API
    1. `construction` to avoid conflict with endpoints described below
-1. Added two new endpoints `/api/rocket/node/{node_id}` and `/api/rocket/property/{property_id}` with `HTTP` methods `DELETE` to delete properties and nodes
+1. Added two new endpoints `/api/non-flat-attrs/node/{node_id}` and `/api/non-flat-attrs/property/{property_id}` with `HTTP` methods `DELETE` to delete properties and nodes
 1. Enriched the data model with the createdAt field because it was necessary to complete the frontend task, although it was not listed in the backend task

 ## Solution caveats and potential downfall